Does all of this happen overnight? No, it does not. Online marketing is extremely competitive and takes time, money, expertise, and patience.

 Instagram Case Study

-45 days ago we took on a client that does HD Body Sculpting.
+45 days ago we took on a Click that does HD Body sculpting.
 It’s a type of liposuction that gets rid of fat in a couple of hours.

-Within a day we created the website, built out the social media accounts, and started running ads.
+Within a day we created the website, built out the social media account, and started running ads.

-You can see by the screenshot below that Instagram alone, produced 123 Consultations in a 30 day time period.
+You can see by the screenshot below that Instagram produced 123 Consultation in a 30 day time period.

 I have created video tutorials on How to Run Instagram Ads.
 There are also other blogs that will give you some tips.